What is FHO surgery?

 After surgery, your cat will remain in the hospital for several hours to several days depending on the specific circumstances of her health and her surgery.
 When you pick her up from the hospital, your cat probably will not be bearing any weight on the leg that had surgery.
 An incision will be visible in the area of the hip, and this incision may or may not have visible external sutures.
 Some veterinarians use dissolving sutures that are placed under the skin.
 Your cat will likely be wearing an Elizabethan collar (cone) to prevent licking at the surgical site.

 What care will my cat need after FHO surgery?

-Your veterinarian may recommend activity restriction during the first several days postoperatively.
-If this is the case, confine your cat to a crate or small room during this period, trying to remove temptations to run or jump.
-If your cat will tolerate it, you can attempt passive range-of-motion exercises during this period, gently moving the hip forward and backward through its range of motion, but this should not be performed if it causes pain for your cat.
+Your veterinarian may recommend activity restrictions during the first several days after surgery.
+If this is the case, confine your cat to a crate or small room during this period and remove potential temptations to run or jump.
+If your cat will tolerate it, you can attempt passive range-of-motion (PROM) exercises during this period, gently moving the hip forward and backward through its range of motion.
+This should not be performed, however, if it causes pain for your cat.

 In the first 30 days after surgery, it is important to avoid rough play or any activity that encourages sudden twists and turns.
 These high-impact motions will slow the healing that is occurring within the joint and muscles.

 Most cats will show signs of complete recovery approximately six weeks post-operatively.
 At this point, your cat can resume her regular activities.
 Healing may be more rapid in cats that had normal function up until shortly before the procedure (for example, in the case of a cat that had a sudden, traumatic injury to the hip) and may be slower in cats with longstanding, chronic issues (because these chronic issues often lead to muscle atrophy, which takes time to resolve).